pagopa/hub-spid-login-ms/README.md

 * `/refresh`: Trigger IDP metadata refresh
 * `/invalidate`: Invalidates a previous released token
 * `/introspect`: Introspect token by giving information (optional) about logged Spid User
-* `/success`: Final redirec to success endpoint after a successful SPID login
+* `/success`: Trigger Final redirect to success endpoint after a successful SPID login
+* `/error`: Trigger Redirect to an error page

 ## How to launch
 In order to run SPID Login microservice in a local environment you must: